laravel-enso/documentation/docs/packages/how-to-videos.md

 ## Notes

-Even though the media files are filtered on upload using their mime-types, depending on the encoding and versions, some files might not work, as this is a limitation of the `video.js` library.
+Even though the media files are filtered on upload using their mime-types, depending on the encoding and versions, some files / file types might not work in all browsers / devices , as this is a limitation of the `video.js` library.
 Experiment and find what works for you.